jschroeder-mips/mcp-flask-crud-example/README.md

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature-name`
 3. Make your changes and add tests
-4. Run tests: `python -m pytest`
+4. Run tests: `uv run pytest`
+5. Format code: `uv run black .`
-5. Submit a pull request! 🚀
+6. Submit a pull request! 🚀

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🎉 Acknowledgments

 - Built with ❤️ for learning and teaching
-- Inspired by the need for practical MCP examples
+- Inspired by the amazing show Futurama
-- Perfect for junior developers starting their journey! 🌟
+- Perfect for developers learning modern Python development! 🌟
+- Uses UV for fast, reliable dependency management
+- Demonstrates professional Python project structure

 ---

-**Happy Coding!** 🚀📚🤖
+**Good news everyone!
+Happy Coding from the year 3000!** 🚀�🤖

 If you have questions or need help, feel free to open an issue or reach out!

+*"Bite my shiny metal API!"* - Bender 🤖